MENU

 Ishigaki Island, Okinawa Prefecture: Coexistence with the local community

-For Euglena Group, which has its production base on Ishigaki Island, Ishigaki Island is an irreplaceable hometown.
-Through business activities and collaboration with the local community, we will realize further development of the local economy and create sustainable and healthy lives for the people living on the islands surrounded by rich nature.
+For Euglena Group, which has its production base on Ishigaki Island, Ishigaki Island is an irreplaceable home.
+Through our business activities and collaboration with the local community, we aim to further develop the local economy and create a sustainable and healthy lifestyle for the people who live on these islands embraced by abundant nature.

 [Specific initiatives]

-Yaeyama Shokusan, the manufacturing base of Euglena Group, offers factory tours for the general public.
-We hope to help local residents and tourists visiting Ishigaki Island learn about the potential of algae and the charm of Ishigaki Island, which will lead to the development of the local economy.
+We aim to inform local residents and tourists visiting Ishigaki Island about the potential of algae and the charm of Ishigaki Island, thereby contributing to the development of the local economy.

 Bangladesh: Creating local jobs